How to create and manage a Knowledge Graph

 Identify the appropriate users to manage your Knowledge Graphs

-The org admin or team admin should be able to:
+The org admin, team admin, or AI Studio builder should be able to:

 • Access and identify accurate, up-to-date files